serghiou/best-of-data-science/best-of-r.md

 **[R for Data Science.](https://r4ds.had.co.nz/)** Book.
 Written by Garrett Grolemund and Hadley Wickham - do I need to say anything else?
 This is a book written in RMarkdown using bookdown and contains all you need to know for basic data science using the tidyverse!

+**[Foundations of Statistics with R.](https://mathstat.slu.edu/~speegle/_book/index.html)** Book.
+A nicely done book teaching how to produce basic statistical analyses using R. I really like the integration of text with code and their use of modern data analysis packages (tidyverse).

 ***

 ## Syntax